WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 ![Image of Grovetender in Sundered Grove and Solus Control Unit in Rallypoint Delta](https://raw.githubusercontent.com/WolfoIsBestWolf/ror2-LittleGameplayTweaks/main/modPageImages/ltgGrovetender.png)

-## Stages
-Titanic Plains & Distant Roost get slightly more credits (due new Stage 1s having so many)\
-Abandoned Aquaduct scale their credits better in multiplayer\
-Siren's Call & Sundered Grove get a small flat credit boost (due to Abyssal having a large flat credits boost sometimes)

-Stage 5 has a guaranteed Void Portal so Void Locust & Voidling can be used as a proper Mithrix alternative.

-The Bazaar has a third Lunar Seer.

-Gilded Coast will have some extra shrines.

-Void Fields Cells now charge faster\
-	- (40s for the first 4, 50s for the next 4, 60 for the last).\
-Cells now have a regenerating aura before activating them.

-Deep Void Signal now takes 45 seconds instead of 60 & has a 30% larger Radius.

-Moon Drop Ship and Void Fields Cell charge at full speed at just 1 player.

 ## Monsters, Elites
 Mending Healing Core now increases stats with level is generally a bit tougher.